A five-year strategy for infectious diseases

 WGS as a core technology

 A number of the priorities stand out – in particular, priority seven which is to “embed whole genome sequencing (WGS) in PHE labs and optimise the use of WGS-based information”.
-In our 2015 report Pathogen Genomics into Practice we outlined the advantages and challenges of implementing pathogen genomics services and the areas where WGS could have an impact, including in supporting infection control efforts.
+In our 2015 report Pathogen Genomics into Practice we outlined the advantages and challenges of implementing pathogen genomics services and the areas where WGS could have an impact, including in supporting infection control efforts (see also).
 It is heartening to see the recommendations from this report in action, and that the culmination of efforts by PHE and other stakeholders has led to the establishment of WGS as a key technology in the detection and control of infectious disease.
 This will only build on and strengthen current WGS activities within PHE, which was the first to offer the routine use of WGS in the management of tuberculosis, and has established a central WGS service which provides routine sequencing for a number of pathogens of national importance such as Salmonella and E. coli.

 Another priority (three) considers how PHE could make the most of advances in technology to improve the collection, processing and management of data, with the specific goal of improving disease surveillance, detection and control.
 Although genomic data is only one of a myriad of data types that PHE interact with, there are common issues around data management that are universal to all data.
 One issue the PHG Foundation has worked on is around data sharing – in the context of infectious diseases, appropriate sharing of genomic and associated metadata can have an impact on tracking pathogen spread and movement and detecting outbreaks.
 A recent example is of WGS being used to investigate an outbreak of Salmonella food poisoning in several European countries – efforts which were supported by data sharing between the affected countries.